-- Policy VII.1.5 The City shall coordinate its comprehensive planning with the School Board pursuant to the Interlocal Agreement for Public School Facility Planning by reviewing and commenting on the Five-Year Facilities Work Program of the School Board annually; reviewing and commenting on the Educational Plant Survey of the School Board; providing growth and development trend reports to the School Board annually; reviewing and commenting on future school sites for consistency with the Comprehensive Plan; providing notification of Comprehensive Plan amendments, rezonings, and development proposals to the School Board; considering co-location and shared use opportunities for community facilities with the School Board; providing applications for residential development to the School Board for a determination of whether there is adequate school capacity to accommodate the proposed residential development; and jointly evaluating with the School Board proportionate share mitigation options if school capacity is not available. - OBJECTIVE VII.2 The City shall provide adjacent units of local government, the Water Management District, the Regional Planning Council and the Florida Department of Economic Opportunity the opportunity to comment on Comprehensive Plan amendments - Policy VII.2.1 The City shall, as part of the subdivision, multifamily, commercial and industrial review process, review the relationship of proposed development to the existing comprehensive plans of adjacent local governments. - Policy VII.2.2 The City shall, as part of the monitoring and evaluation process of the Comprehensive Plan, review the relationships of development provided for in the Comprehensive Plan to the existing comprehensive plan of adjacent local governments. - Policy VII.2.3 The City's administrative officer shall provide preliminary plats and permit plans for multifamily, commercial and industrial development within the City for review and comment when the development is abutting the adjacent local government's political boundary - OBJECTIVE VII.3 The City shall coordinate the establishment and amendment of level of service standards for public facilities with state and local entities having operational and maintenance responsibility for such facilities prior to the adoption or any amendment such adopted level of service standards. - Policy VII.3.1 The City, as part of the Comprehensive Plan monitoring and evaluation process, shall coordinate amendments of any level of service standards with appropriate state regional and local agencies, such as the Florida Department of Transportation, Florida Department of Environmental Protection, Florida Department of Natural Resources, the Water Management District, the Regional Planning Council, adjacent local governments and the school board prior to such amendment. - OBJECTIVE VII.4 The City shall continue to coordinate the Comprehensive Plan with the School Board Five-Year Facilities Plan. - Policy VII.4.1 The City shall coordinate land use and school facility capacity planning in accordance with a land use and school facility planning interlocal agreement entered into by the City, the County and School Board.

-OBJECTIVE VII.5 The City shall ensure that the impacts of development proposed in the Comprehensive Plan are coordinated with development in the County, region and state.
-Policy VII.5.1 The City, through the development review process, shall coordinate with the County, regional agencies and state agencies to ensure that impacts of development proposed in the Comprehensive Plan are consistent and compatible with adjacent development.
-OBJECTIVE VII.6 The City shall coordinate annexations and joint planning issues with the County and the other municipalities within the County.
-Policy VII.6.1 Upon the annexation of any land into the City, the City shall begin the process of amending the Comprehensive Plan, establishing a future land use designation and a zoning designation.
-Policy VII.6.2 In the interim period between annexation and amendment of the Comprehensive Plan, the City shall implement the County's adopted Comprehensive Plan and Land Development Regulations.
+The City shall provide adjacent units of local government, the Water Management District, the Regional Planning Council, Florida Fish and Wildlife Conservation Commission, Florida Department of Transportation and the Florida Department of Economic Opportunity the opportunity to comment on Comprehensive Plan amendments.

+The City, as part of the development review process, shall review the relationship of proposed development to the existing comprehensive plans of adjacent local governments.

+The City, as part of the monitoring and evaluation process of the Comprehensive Plan shall review the relationship of the Comprehensive Plan to the existing comprehensive plans of adjacent local governments.

+The City's administrative officer shall provide information, as necessary, to assist adjacent units of local government manage growth within their respective jurisdictions.

+The City shall coordinate the establishment and amendment of level of service standards for public facilities with state and local entities having operational and maintenance responsibility for such facilities prior to the adoption or any amendment of such level of service standards.

+The City, as part of the Comprehensive Plan monitoring and evaluation process, shall coordinate amendments of any level of service standards with appropriate state, regional and local agencies, such as the Florida Department of Transportation, Florida Department of Environmental Regulation, Florida Department of Natural Resources, Water Management District, Regional Planning Council, adjacent local governments and the School Board prior to such amendment.

+The City shall coordinate with the Water Management District regarding all development proposals with the potential for impacting the water resources of the City.

+The City through the development review process shall coordinate all development proposals with the Water Management District for all development proposals within the watershed of any designated Surface Water Management and Improvement Act priority water body.

+The City shall continue to coordinate the objectives and policies of this comprehensive plan with the Gilchrist and Levy County School Board Five-Year Facilities Plans.

+The City shall coordinate land use and school facility capacity planning in accordance with a land use and school facility planning interlocal agreement entered into by the municipalities, the County and School Board.

+OBJECTIVE VII.6 The City shall provide all other units of local government located within relationship of any facilities with countywide significance, including locally unwanted land uses, to the existing comprehensive plans of all other units of local governments located within Gilchrist and Levy Counties.

+Gilchrist and Levy Counties, the opportunity to comment on the siting of facilities with countywide significance, including locally unwanted land uses.

+Policy VII.6.1 The City, as part of the development review process, shall review the